awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/SSLNET.SingleInstance.md

 + Checks for an existing HTTPS certificate binding to port 443
 + Gets the [PFX certificate](configuring-https-ssl.md) and password from an Amazon S3 bucket **Note**
-Add an `AmazonS3ReadOnlyAccess` policy to the `aws-elasticbeanstalk-service-role` to access the SSL certificate and password files on the Amazon S3 bucket\.
+Add an `AmazonS3ReadOnlyAccess` policy to the `aws-elasticbeanstalk-ec2-role` to access the SSL certificate and password files in the Amazon S3 bucket\.
 + Installs the certificate
 + Binds the certificate to port 443
 **Note**